rhad-lab/rhad-lab.github.io/_pages/team/_posts/2020-01-01-researcher-student.md

  - Education
 ---

-Danielle Benesch completed her bachelor's degree in cognitive science at Osnabrück University in 2019.
-In 2020, she started her research master's at École de technologie supérieure.
-During her master's, she has been working on the ``Sensitive Ear'' project under the supervision of Prof. Jérémie Voix and Prof. Rachel Bouserhal.
-Her research is centred around the development and evaluation of a wearable technology that removes distressing sounds in real time, spanning the fields of audio processing, affective computing, and assistive technology design.
+Danielle Benesch holds a B.Sc. in Cognitive Science from Osnabrück University and a M.A.Sc. in Engineering from École de technologie supérieure.
+She is currently working as a Technology Lead in Applied Cognition at Thales Group.
+During her graduate work co-supervised by Profs.
+Jérémie Voix and Rachel Bouserhal, she worked on the "Sensitive Ear" project, which focused on developing a wearable technology for managing decreased sound tolerance.
+Her research interests include audio processing, affective computing, and assistive technology design.